 Simple English definitions for legal terms

-Read a random definition: time letter of credit
+Read a random definition: applied cost

 A majority-minority district is a type of district where the majority of the population belongs to a minority group.
 This means that the people who belong to the minority group have a greater chance of electing a representative who shares their values and beliefs.
 For example, if a district is made up of 60% African Americans and 40% Caucasians, a majority-minority district would be one where the African Americans make up the majority of the population.